broesie/Home-Assistant/Tutorials/Tasker/Quick_Toggles.md

   - **Perform task: Living Lights ON**
 - **End If**

-So now you have created your toggle task for your light.
+So now you have created your toggle task for your toplight.

 #### Let's create another toggle to control other toggles as well, I call it eg: Toggle control
 Inside that task, it contain the following actions: